Hidden

 What Types of Chemicals Are Used?

-At H2O Squad, we typically use a blend of biodegradable surfactants, cleaning agents, and sanitizers to clean and sanitize surfaces.
+At H2O Squad, we use a blend of biodegradable surfactants, cleaning agents, and sanitizers to clean and sanitize surfaces.
 The specific chemicals used can vary depending on the manufacturer and the type of surface being cleaned.
 Examples of commonly used chemicals include sodium hypochlorite and hydrogen peroxide.

 How Do I Know Soft Washing Works?